<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Sign up/Login

-Choosing the right GPU configuration for your large language model (LLM) workloads is critical for achieving high performance and efficiency.
-This practical guide will walk you through evaluating and selecting the ideal GPU for your LLM needs.
-Whether you are fine-tuning an existing open-source model or deploying an LLM for inference tasks, we’ve got you covered.
+Right LLM GPU requirements for your large language model (LLM) workloads are critical for achieving high performance and efficiency.
+This practical guide will walk you through evaluating and selecting the best GPUs for LLM.
+Whether you looking for a GPU for LLM fine-tuning or deploying an LLM for inference tasks, we’ve got you covered.

 GPU Recommended for Inferencing LLM

 For a detailed overview of suggested GPU configurations for inference LLMs with various model sizes and precision levels, refer to the table below.
-This shows the suggested GPU for the latest Llama-3-70B model and the older Llama-2-7B model.
+This shows the suggested LLM inference GPU requirements for the latest Llama-3-70B model and the older Llama-2-7B model.

 GPU Recommended for Fine-tuning LLM